How do you hold your camera?

-While taking pictures with a lower angle of view, sometimes, it is better to crouch down on one knee and resting the hand, holding the lens, on top your knee.
+While taking pictures with a lower angle of view, sometimes, it is better to crouch down on one knee and resting the hand, holding the lens, on top of your knee.
 It provides stability and prevents you from whirling all over the place.
 If you are sitting down, place both your feet on the ground with your knees propped up.
 Place each elbow on the side of the knees, and you will be acting like a human tripod.

 7. Brace against a solid and stable object

-You can find a solid and stable object like wall or tree and lean against it for extra stability.
+You can find a solid and stable object like a wall or tree and lean against it for extra stability.
 You need to stabilize the upper part of your body to give stability to the camera you are holding.

 The above-mentioned tips for holding the camera will help in reducing the camera shakiness and blurry images.
 It is not a solid theory, though.

-Holding the camera in above-mentioned ways might be little uncomfortable at first but you will like it and find it normal after taking sharp and better pictures.
+Holding the camera in above-mentioned ways might be a little uncomfortable at first but you will like it and find it normal after taking sharp and better pictures.